 1. Deck the Halls with Social Media Marketing

 Social media is a great way to grab consumers’ attention and share information about the latest deals and specials.
 Businesses that want to ensure they reach the right people at the right time should create social media ads.
 Facebook, Instagram, and others have sophisticated targeted tools that allow companies to find their best customers based on geography, interests, and behaviors that are often very detailed, including some purchase history.
-Social media also allow advertisers to run promotions quickly, even for just one day.
+Social media platforms also allow advertisers to run promotions quickly, even for just one day.

 2. Email Marketing Ideas

-LNP Media Group offers sponsorships on a variety of daily new emails that are delivered to local shoppers.
+LNP Media Group offers sponsorships on a variety of daily e-newsletters that are delivered to local shoppers.
 We are also a targeted email provider, which means Lancaster County businesses can add or exclude a smaller list of emails from a targeted eblast.
 This may be helpful for organizations that want to target subsets of new users, existing customers, or lapsed customers.

 3. Geo-Targeting Offers Precise Delivery Opportunities

 When a business needs to reach customers in a very small, defined area, geofencing can help.
-This ad tools allows companies to send promotions, ads, coupons, and more to mobile phones when the consumer enters a predefined geofenced site.
+This ad tool allows companies to send promotions, ads, coupons, and more to mobile phones when the consumer enters a predefined geofenced site.
 Organizations can get the attention of last-minute shoppers by sending geo-targeted ads to consumers when they are at the mall or in a competitor’s store.
 Some retailers send offers to people nearby to drive foot traffic to their location.